 The university may discipline an employee or discharge an employee for good cause and not be restricted by the intent of this law.
+Please see Section 212 for additional information.

 113 COMPLIANCE WITH THE MILITARY SELECTIVE SERVICE ACT A.C.A. §21-3-102